clj-commons/claypoole/README.md

 the recommendation is to create an `ExecutorService` and call its `invokeAll` method.

-Clojure's `pmap` function is another example of a simple parallelism tool that was insufficiently flexible for our needs.

-* `pmap` uses a hardcoded number of threads (ncpus + 2). `pmap` is designed for CPU-bound tasks, so it may not give adequate parallelism for latency-bound tasks like network requests.
-* `pmap` is lazy.
-It will only work a little ahead of where its output is being read.
-However, usually we want parallelism so we can get things done as fast as possible, in which case we want to do work eagerly.
-* `pmap` is always ordered.
-Sometimes, to reduce latency, we just want to get the results of tasks in the order they complete.

 On the other hand, we do not need the flexible building blocks that are [`core.async`](https://github.com/clojure/core.async);
 we just want to run some simple tasks in parallel.
 Similarly, [`reducers`](http://clojure.org/reducers) is elegant, but we can't control its level of parallelism.

+Essentially, we wanted a `pmap` function that improves on the original in several ways:

+* We should be able to set the size of the threadpool `pmap` uses, so it would be tunable for non-CPU-bound tasks like network requests.
+* We should be able to share a threadpool between multiple `pmap`s to control the amount of simultaneous work we're doing.
+* We would like it to be streaming rather than lazy, so we can start it going and expect it to work in the background without using `doall`.
+* We would like to be able to do an unordered `pmap`, so that we can start handling the first response as fast as possible.

 ## How do I use claypoole?